 Dr. Rosen has published numerous articles in major medical journals including a book chapter on Graves’ Orbitopathy.
 He has also received an award for his research on Graves’ Orbitopathy.

 Dr. Rosen is married and has seven children.
 He is a Gracie Barra Black Belt (Brazilian Jiu-Jitsu) and has competed at the U.S. Open and Pan American Championships, winning gold medals at both events.
-He enjoys classical music and medical information technology
+Dr. Rosen is currently attending Stanford Graduate School of Business.
+He enjoys classical music and medical information technology.